Literary Criticism & Cultural Commentary

 " There are books that capture their readers slowly, like stepping into the quiet pull of quicksand.
 Sing, Unburied, Sing is not one of them.
 Jesmyn Ward’s third novel, which won the US National Book Award a week ago, opens with the inescapable force of a bear trap."

-Review of Jesmyn Ward's Sing, Unburied, Sing - The Australian, November 25th, 2017 (paywalled)
+Review of Jesmyn Ward's Sing, Unburied, Sing - the Weekend Australian, November 25th, 2017 (paywalled)

 "As has been often said, history is not the past, it is the story we tell about the past.
 As these novels show, fiction provides the freedom, and power, to tell that story in profoundly human terms."

-Double review of Sara Dowse' As the Lonely Fly, and Bram Presser's The Book of Dirt - The Australian, November 18th, 2017 (paywalled)
+Double review of Sara Dowse' As the Lonely Fly, and Bram Presser's The Book of Dirt - the Weekend Australian, November 18th, 2017 (paywalled).

 "Readers who adore Dan Brown’s books will buy it; readers who despise them will not.
 Both sides will sneer at each other.
 Nobody will change their mind.
 In the face of such trenchant thinking, it is tempting to leave it at that."